smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

     ### AlliGatorTarget = AlliGator/Object/Decay Graph ###
     ### AlliGatorTarget = AlliGator/Menu/Decay Graph ###

-    # The following modules are needed to interpret incoming data and send outputs
+    # The following modules are needed to interpret incoming data and send
+    # outputs

     import json
-    import alligator
+    import alligatorFLI_1_1

     # The double underscores in the function name below will be replaced
     # by alternating parentheses in the AlliGator menu (with end spaces trimmed).